Redocly/redocly-cli/docs/commands/lint.md

 ## Introduction

-Redocly CLI can identify and report on problems found in OpenAPI descriptions.
-This helps you avoid bugs and make API descriptions more consistent.
+Redocly CLI can identify and report on problems found in OpenAPI or Arazzo descriptions.
+This helps you avoid bugs and make API or Arazzo descriptions more consistent.

 The `lint` command reports on problems and executes preprocessors and rules.
 Unlike the `bundle` command, `lint` doesn't execute decorators.